Suyog7130/ewha/tutorials/02_ligo_ldg_ssh_duo.md

 - SSH key generation tutorial for the LIGO Data Grid.
 - Duo multi-factor authentication documentation from Caltech or your home institute.
 - “Getting Started with LIGO” notes such as Eric Thrane’s web page.
-- Your own blog posts:
+- My own blog posts:
   - “Accessing Remote Computing Clusters using Open-SSH”.
   - “How to use LIGO Data Grid CIT as KAGRA-only Member”.